mrglennjones/pimoroni-inky-footy-frame/README.md

 # pimoroni-inky-footy-frame
-premier league league table and fixtures lists with live scores and match details, disaplying on Pimoroni's e-ink colour display, The Inky Frame 7.3
+premier league league table and fixtures lists with live scores and match details, displaying on Pimoroni's e-ink colour display, The Inky Frame 7.3

 (this is in a very alpha stage atm, but i wanted to share it on the informaation super highway for others to utilise and play with.

-give me a follow on all the socials @mrglennjones.
+give me a follow on all the socials @mrglennjones. let me know if you like it or just send send me some classic footy hooligan style banter or abuse, whatever.

 ![image](https://github.com/user-attachments/assets/9ef435da-9ec8-4ad1-b0a5-c6c2f4ba852a)
 ![image](https://github.com/user-attachments/assets/04c89abf-9905-4ba1-87b0-c86cf1205b86)